Han-shu/UnitCom/README.md

 - Fixed: UC unbounded when setting theta = 8, 7, 6 (curtailment or overgeneration)

 # Log
-May 12
+May 13
+- Use the dual of storage energy balance constraint as the residual value of storage May 12
 - Specify Nuclear gen as must run
 - Save uc_sol and ed_sol for every month and reinitiate uc_sol and ed_sol